yevh/VulnPlanet/README.md

 ![VulnPlanet](logo.svg)

-Vulnerable code snippets with fixes for Web2, Web3, API, Mobile (iOS and Android) and Infrastructure-as-Code (IaC)
+Vulnerable code snippets with fixes for Web2, Web3, API, iOS, Android and Infrastructure-as-Code (IaC)

 - Do you have a great vulnerable code example?
 Open a PR ♥️